unsigned-enby/Kill/README.md

 ## Description
 Small, bash-only, interactive script using the 'kill' builtin that allows for sending signals to processes matched against a given regex pattern.
 Just as well, you may list the environment of the matching/selected processes.
+Please note, when list the envrionment of a process, the variable 'LS_COLORS' is removed for the sake of visual brevity.

 ## Usage
 Simply make `Kill` executable with `chmod +x Kill` place it in you path, and